Guidelines and Procedures

 The Radford University student experience is strengthened through relationships among students, faculty, and staff, and affirmed by active community building by student organizations, departments, and university programs.
 We always strive to balance community building with community safety.

 Clubs and organizations are encouraged to continue to refer to the Club Handbook and consult with the Club Hub staff to support their efforts.
 Departments and university programs are welcome to reach out to their leadership, the Student Involvement department, and/or the Associate Vice President for Student Life, Tricia Smith.

 The Club Hub is located in room 226 of "The Bonnie" Hurlburt Student Center.
 When class is in session, hours are Mon-Fri 8am-6pm.
 You may reach the Club Hub staff via email at firstname.lastname@example.org

 - Student organizations should register events in RUInvolved.
 Registered events will automatically be advertised through the RU Mobile app and this allows the organizer to track attendance.
 Departments are also welcome (and encouraged) to do the same.
 Tracking attendance is required.
 Collection of attendance on paper forms is discouraged and, if necessary, should be entered into the event afterward.

-- Pursue virtual group events, gatherings, and meetings whenever possible.
+- Pursue virtual or hybrid group events, gatherings, and meetings whenever possible.
 Zoom is a great resource.
 Several social media platforms will also allow groups hangouts.

-- Plan for, encourage, and enforce physical distancing of 6 feet between all people at all times.
-This includes participants, organizers, and volunteers.
-Consider the traffic flow, room set up, and staffing/volunteers needed to manage this expectation.
+- Consider the traffic flow, room set up, and staffing/volunteers needed to manage the energy and flow.
 Visible markers should be used for queue lines and seating areas.